-KCRW is treating LA to free Summer Nights events all over town, and this all-ages monthly Saturday event in Chinatown is definitely among the most lively of the bunch.
-Show off your moves on the dance floor to top KCRW DJ sets and live bands, browse local art at the LA Craft Experience market, sample some food-truck grub or authentic Chinese cuisine from surrounding restaurants and party ‘til midnight in the heart of this historic neighborhood.
+This all-ages monthly Saturday event in Chinatown is definitely among the most lively of the bunch of summer concerts in LA.
+Show off your moves on the dance floor to DJ sets and live bands, browse local art at the LA Craft Experience market, sample some food-truck grub or authentic Chinese cuisine from surrounding restaurants and party ‘til midnight in the heart of this historic neighborhood.

 - 943 N Broadway